James E. O'Hara: Political career

 After serving as a delegate and a clerk for the 1868 state convention that drafted a new state constitution, O'Hara—a Republican—served in the North Carolina House of Representatives from 1868 to 1869.
 In 1873, he was elected chairman of the Halifax County board of commissioners.
 He served in that capacity for four years.
 Halifax and nearby counties of the northeast part of the state had black majorities, and were included within North Carolina's 2nd congressional district.
 By 1877, New Bern—the major population center in the area—was a black-majority city.
-In the postwar period, many blacks had migrated from rural to urban areas to establish communities independent of white supervision.
 O'Hara was a delegate to the state constitutional convention of 1875, where he represented Halifax County.

 O'Hara competed for the congressional seat from the 2nd District numerous times.
 When he ran for Congress in 1878, he was accused of bigamy.
 If true, this accusation would have rendered him ineligible to serve in Congress.
 O'Hara denied the charge and maintained that he had obtained a legal divorce from his first wife without her knowledge.
 The Republican executive committee refused to accept his account and pulled him from the congressional race, calling for a second convention less than three weeks before the election.

 At the next convention, O'Hara nearly earned his nomination back, but the Democrats accused him of not being a United States citizen.
 (As of November 1867, Wayne County records showed O'Hara to be a native of the Virgin Islands.
 O'Hara stated that he had taken preliminary steps to become naturalized, but had never completed the process as he learned he was born in New York City.)
 While the Republicans opted to nominate James H. Harris (a white candidate), O'Hara remained in the race and won the election.
 However, when the votes were "counted," many of his votes were thrown out, allowing his Democratic opponent, "Buck" Kitchin, to prevail.
 The New York Times called the election "pure Democratic villainy," as it was widely known that Democrats sent a telegram to Tarboro stating that if O'Hara received less than a 1,000 vote majority in Egdecombe County, Kitchin would win.
 O'Hara contested the results, but evidence was destroyed when his house burned down amid suspicious circumstances.
 His court challenges to the election results failed.
 O'Hara ran unsuccessfully for Congress once again in 1880.